maikelvl/workspace/README.md

 - Installation of the Vagrant package
 - Installation of VirtualBox or VMWare Fusion

-## Using your Workspace
-Next steps:
+## Next steps:
+1. Run the following to access your new aliases:

+	source ~/.bash_profile

-1. Edit ./env.json to match your needs (contains machine specific options which you can edit with your own needs and is not version controlled)
+2. Edit ./env.json to match your needs. (contains machine specific options which you can edit with your own needs and is not version controlled)
-2. Setup Git in ./config/git.json (the Workspace configures itself using the git.json file)
+3. Setup Git in ./config/git.json (the Workspace configures itself using the git.json file)
-3. VMWare Fusion only) Place your Vagrant VMWare Fusion license file in ./config.
+4. VMWare Fusion only) Place your Vagrant VMWare Fusion license file in ./config.

 #### VirtualBox
 The first time you run your workspace with VirtualBox you will be asked to install VirtualBox’ Extension Pack, which is already downloaded during installation.